Jana-Marie/LAEMP-Prism/README.md

 ### V2

 Please note that the E75-2G4M20S module is End of Life and is hard to obtain.
 I'm working on a V2.0 with STM32WB (see [MiniBee](https://github.com/Jana-Marie/MiniBee)).
-Hence the Hex-Base-Board is subject to be updated, all other boards shouldnt change.
+The Hex-Base-Board is henceforth subject to be updated, all other boards shouldnt change.

 ### Sister project